Whole Child Education

-Whole Child: Developing open head, heart and hands, ensuring that all children are safe, healthy, engaged, supported and challenged so that they are ready for success in life.
+Whole Child: Develop open head, heart, and hands, ensuring that all children are safe, healthy, engaged, supported and challenged to ready them for success in life.

-Family: Engaging and empowering families as partners with schools and the community in creating enriching learning environments and relationships, including at home.
+Family: Engage families as partners with schools and the community in creating enriching learning environments and relationships, including at home.

-Community: Promoting seamless Whole Child experiences throughout the day, throughout the year, and throughout the community, intentionally including all the times and places where children live, learn, work and play.
+Community: Promote seamless Whole Child experiences throughout the day, throughout the year, and throughout the community, intentionally including all the times and places where children live, learn, work and play.

-Ecosystem: Embedding the Whole Child approach into policies and infrastructure that stretch across all the sectors and institutions that impact children’s well-being – school districts, higher education, health care, juvenile justice, child welfare, out of school time systems, affordable housing, workplaces, businesses, media.
+Ecosystem: Embed the Whole Child approach into policies and infrastructure that stretch across all the sectors and institutions that impact children’s well-being – school districts, higher education, health care, juvenile justice, child welfare, out of school time systems, affordable housing, workplaces, businesses, media.

 School superintendent, foundation president, and life-long believer in putting children at the center of education, Jonathan Raymond spent over four years running the public schools in Sacramento, known as “America’s Most Diverse City.”

 In his new book WILDFLOWERS: A School Superintendent’s Challenge to America, Jonathan shows us how and why we must set aside the endless ideological debates, and unite around Whole Child values for the sake of our children and our country’s future.